thuwarakan123/style-me-application/README.md

 The primary goal of this research is to:

-- Design, develop, and evaluate a recommendation system.
-- Analyze the user's face to predict face shape and gender.
-- Provide personalized hair and beard style recommendations based on the analysis.
+    ***The aim of this research is to design, develop, and evaluate a recommendation system that can analyze the face of a user and predict the face shape of the user.
+Then, according to the face shape, it will recommend the hair or beard style for the users***

 ## Technologies Used